Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where the marking for consecutive sentences beginning with the same word was off by one.
 	* Fixes a bug where the Google Search Console integration wasn't working well on multisite.
 	* Fixes a bug where the newsletter signup always did a http request, causing mixed content errors on https sites.

-= 3.6.1 =

-Release Date: October 3rd, 2016

-* Bugfixes:
-	* Fixes a bug where the admin bar would still show advanced settings when the advanced settings were disabled.

-= 3.6.0 =

-Release Date: September 27th, 2016

-* Enhancements:
-    * Introduces the installation wizard that enables an easy way of setting up Yoast SEO.
-The installation wizard enables you to:
-        - Newsletter signup.
-        - Specify the environment in which a site is running.
-        - Specify the type of a site.
-        - Specify a company or person for the metadata used in Google's Knowledge Graph.
-        - Specify social profiles.
-        - Specify post type visibility.
-        - Specify if you have multiple authors.
-        - Setup Google Search Console.
-        - Setup the title settings.
-    * The installation wizard replaces the tour.
-    * Adds a notification to the Yoast notification center to start the onboarding wizard.
-    * Adds a button on the general settings page to start the onboarding wizard.
-    * Adds a premium tab to the metabox.
-	* Introduces a feature toggles tab on the Yoast SEO dashboard where users can enable/disable certain features.
-		* New: Enable/disable the advanced settings pages.
-		* New: Enable/disable the Yoast SEO admin bar menu.
-Added after receiving feedback from multiple users who wanted this option.
-		* Moved: Enable/disable The OnPage.org integration.
-	* Removes the tour.
-With the help center available on every Yoast SEO page or section and the new installation wizard, there was no real usecase for the tour anymore.

-* Bugfixes:
-    * Fixes sorting the table in sitemaps.
-    * Fixes a bug where keywords with a $ where not recognized.

 = Earlier versions =